 You can barely find any jobs today that involve minimal decision-making.

-You can’t just sit down and start working without giving any thoughts about how to plan your work and making decisions in the beginning.
+You can’t just sit down and start working without giving any thoughts about how to go about things.
+To stay efficient, it’s crucial to make decisions in the beginning.

 - Identifying the high priority tasks